-Even though the modern voice doesn't have as much of a foothold in government, its whispers can still be heard if you know how to listen.
-"There are huge benefits to using the latest technology," it says.
-"Productivity will soar if you use the latest language.
+Even though the modern voice doesn’t have as much of a foothold in government, its whispers can still be heard if you know how to listen.
+“There are huge benefits to using the latest technology,” it says.
+“Productivity will soar if you use the latest language.
 The cloud is better, NoSQL is better, agile is better.
 APIs matter as much as coding.
-It should take weeks and not years to build a system."
-In short: "We should do what the cool kids are doing."
+It should take weeks, not years, to build a system.”
+In short: “We should do what the cool kids are doing.”

 Even framing the question in terms of what’s best for the citizens/patients/customers that a system serves can be inconclusive.
 While focusing on the end user should always be a priority, the focus itself may not tilt the scales much between safe and modern technologies.

-First, people are biased to like what they know, but what they know may very well obsolete by the time they've been promoted to decision-making positions.
-People follow the crowd, and when you're in government, the crowd is generally safe.
+First, people are biased to like what they know, but what they know may very well be obsolete by the time they’ve been promoted to decision-making positions.
+People follow the crowd, and when you’re in government, the crowd is generally safe.
 Keeping a clear-eyed distance from this bias helps maintain a fresh perspective on the impacts new technologies can have.

 Finally, choosing the modern way helps attract quality hires into your organization and supports the professional growth of your current employees.
 Both of these are much easier if you can put aside your bias for the safe choices.
 You need to not only attract the kids who are already cool, you need to be able to tell your employees that they, too, can become cool.

 When I was in high school, I was tactless, mean, short, fat, slow, and wore glasses and braces.
-I wasn't one of the cool kids.
+I wasn’t one of the cool kids.
 It was easier not to care about what the cool kids were doing than to try to be a cool kid.
-Eventually we turn our attention away from the games played in high school and focus on mores serious concerns, and if we're IT professionals that means being concerned with modern technologies and methodologies.
-I'm now 53, and with respect to technology, I'm finally a cool kid.
-It's both more satisfying and more useful.
+Eventually, we turn our attention away from the games played in high school and focus on more serious concerns, and if we’re IT professionals that means being concerned with modern technologies and methodologies.
+I’m now 53, and with respect to technology, I’m finally a cool kid.
+It’s both more satisfying and more useful.